Kuantan MP claims trial to making fear-mongering statement on Facebook - Borneo Post Online

-JOHOR BAHRU: Kuantan Member of Parliament (MP) Fuziah Salleh pleaded not guilty at the Magistrate’s Court here today to a charge of making a statement on Facebook with intent or likely to cause fear or alarm to the public.
+JOHOR BAHRU: Kuantan MP Fuziah Salleh pleaded not guilty at the Magistrate’s Court here yesterday to a charge of making a statement on Facebook with intent or likely to cause fear or alarm to the public.

 She was charged under Section 505(b) of the Penal Code, which carries a maximum jail term of two years or fine, or both, if convicted.